vo-vuong/rag_chatbot/README.md

 4. **Process Documents**: Select chunking strategy and process your files
 5. **Save to Vector DB**: Store processed chunks in Qdrant for retrieval
 6. **Chat**: Ask questions about your uploaded documents on the main chat page
+7. **Manage Collections**: Use the Data Management page to create, view, and manage vector collections
+8. **Explore Data**: Browse and search through stored document data with advanced filtering

 ### Supported Document Types